 There’s so much that can go wrong with your online business at any given moment.
 Getting instantly alerted is basic disaster preparedness.

+And most of the things you need to know about especially quickly can be quantified using a business intelligence platform.
 These could include abnormally high clicks within your PPC campaigns (e.g. all originating from one geo location and bouncing out within a few seconds of the landing page load), an abnormally long customer support thread, an abnormally large order.
 Those abnormalities can mean both a good or a bad thing but in most cases there’s some type of action that need to follow (e.g. a personal follow-up email, an escalation to a different department, a quick bug fix, etc.)

 - Alerts allow your team to take immediate action when important business changes occur.